The in situ formation of molecular and warm ionised gas triggered by hot outflows

 \section{Morphological evolution}

 The morphological evolution differs early on between the individual setups.
-An overview of the column densities for all simulations including self-gravity is depicted in Fig.~\ref{fig:cd-time-L6-d010-sg}, \ref{fig:cd-time-L6-d050-sg} and~\ref{fig:cd-time-L6-d100-sg} for the three different initial density contrasts of the clouds.
+An overview of the column densities for all simulations including self-gravity is depicted in Fig.~\ref{fig:cd-time-L6-d010-sg}, \ref{fig:cd-time-L6-d050-sg} and~\ref{fig:cd-time-L6-d100-sg} for the three different initial density contrasts of the clouds (the comparison simulations without the wind are presented in Appendix~\ref{sec:nowind}).
 Each figure consists of three different groups, which correspond to the different types of the wind and illustrate the structure of the cloud at two different simulation times.
 The left-hand elongated panels show the clouds from the side, the right-hand panels are the view along with the wind direction and illustrate the effective cross section of the gas cloud with the wind.
 We show the column densities after $1.25$ and $2.5\,t_\mathrm{cc}$.
 In Fig.~\ref{fig:cd-time-L6-d010-sg} (low density cloud, $n_\mathrm{c}=0.1\,\percc$) this corresponds to $6.1$ and $12.2\,\mathrm{Myr}$.
 The clouds with medium density ($n_\mathrm{c}=0.5\,\percc$) are shown at $13.7$ and $27.3\,\mathrm{Myr}$ (Fig.~\ref{fig:cd-time-L6-d050-sg}), and the clouds with the high density ($n_\mathrm{c}=1\,\percc$) are shown at $19.3$ and $38.7\,\mathrm{Myr}$ in Fig.~\ref{fig:cd-time-L6-d100-sg}.

 Of the parameters that we vary, the main parameter determining the cloud evolution is its initial density.
 All clouds with initially the low density ($n_\mathrm{c}=0.1\,\percc$, Fig.~\ref{fig:cd-time-L6-d010-sg}) disperse over the course of the simulation.
 Whether self-gravity is included or not does not alter the results noticeably.
 The magnetic field impacts the morphology of the cloud but does not prevent the cloud from being disrupted at the end of the simulation.
 The compression due to the wind is not enough to generate a dense region that can cool sufficiently fast to form clumpy structures that are kept together by gravitational attraction.
 Nor does a shielded volume form, in which atomic gas can condense to the molecular phase.
 The maximum visual extinction, $A_\mathrm{v}$ \citep{BohlinSavageDrake1978}, does not exceed 0.07.